oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 Climatologies available
 ^^^^^^^^^^^^^^^^^^^^^^^

-Currently, three different Climatologies are available:
+Currently, three different climatologies are available:

 RK08
 ----

 The old climatology, based on old datasets (e.g. ERA40) and defined on a 2.5x2.5 deg resolution (deprecated, and going to be removed).

+Usage of this climatology is discouraged.

 EC23
 ----
 This is built with high-resolution data (e.g. CRU, ERA5, MSWEP, etc.) and defined on a 1x1 deg resolution for year 1990-2019.
 It uses a 30-year time window for CMIP6 models.

+Properties of the climatology - as which interpolation method and which CMIP6 models has been used - can be inspected looking at ``ecmean/climatology/EC24/pi_climatology_ECE24.yml`` file.

 .. list-table:: Data used in EC23 climatology